OpenSpeaks/OERs/README.md

 ### TASKS FOR SUBHASHISH
 * Provide context for people that might not know some of the technical jargons in the form of a glossary

+### Persona: Citizen Archist

+Oli is a social studies masters.
+Oli is from a remote village in the Indian state of Jharkhand and is now studying in the University in Bhubaneswar, Odisha, India.
+She enjoys capturing videos of performing arts of local artisans in her new smartphoe.
+Thanks to Jio—she has been broadcasting the events.